 Yorkies Are Born With Floppy Ears

 It should be noted that all Yorkies are born with floppy ears.
-Their ears will remain so until they have developed the required muscle strength that allows them to stand up.
+Their ears will remain that way, until they have developed the required muscle strength that allows them to stand up.

 The muscles used in making their ears stand up are at the base of their ears.
 We also want to emphasize that some Yorkie puppies may take longer than others to manifest erect ears.

-There’s also the possibility that Yorkies with large ears or ears with a sturdy texture will always have floppy ears regardless of their age.
+There’s also the possibility that Yorkies with large ears, or ears with a sturdy texture, will always have floppy ears regardless of their age.

 In some instances, one ear becomes erect earlier than the other ear.
-But the latter always follows the lead of the former and usually is upright too after a week or so.
+But the later one always follows the lead of the former and usually is upright too after a week or so.

 But there are also so-called late bloomers among Yorkies!

-No, it does not matter unless your Yorkie is a regular participant in dog show conformance events.
+No, it does not matter, unless your Yorkie is a regular participant in dog show conformance events.
 In these events, judges look for balanced V-shaped ears that stand erect.

 - Ears that will become erect on their own (without external intervention)